QuadSpinner/GeoGlyph-Docs/docs/IDE/GeoGlyph-Options.md

 - *Show large icons in Toolbox* - Toolbox popup and sidebar show larger icons.
 - *Hide less frequently used tabs* - The Macros, Parameters, Flow, and Curves tabs are hidden in the toolbar.
 They can still be accessed through Search or the Toolbox.
 - *Use color accents for tabs* - Colored accents are added to tabs for easier recognition
-- *Show Exanded buttons in Toolbar* - Commonly used buttons such as `Save`, `Device View`, and `Build to Current` are expanded for easier access.
+- *Show Expanded buttons in Toolbar* - Commonly used buttons such as `Save`, `Device View`, and `Build to Current` are expanded for easier access.

 ## Renderer